devopsplaybook-io/otel-light/README.md

 ## Configuration

 Configuration can be provided via a JSON configuration file (e.g., using a ConfigMap) or environment variables.

+See the [ConfigMap YAML](docs/deployments/kubernetes/otel-light/base/configmap.yaml) for an example configuration.

 | Parameter                                               | Description                                      | Default | Availability                        |
 | ------------------------------------------------------- | ------------------------------------------------ | ------- | ----------------------------------- |